 Don’t let that discourage you – trial and error is part of the process, and will result in better features, and a better WordPress.
 Features that don’t get included in core can continue to live on as awesome plugins, and the whole ecosystem benefits.
 In the past, the Core team would have suggested that a feature start as a plugin anyway; this process is now formalized.

 Ultimately, the decision on whether a feature makes it into core rests in the hands of the Core team.
 To ensure you’re on the right track, keep in contact with the lead developers and the upcoming release lead to ensure they understand what problem you’re trying to solve, and why the direction you chose is the appropriate one to solve that problem.

-For features to be included in a release, they must be ready for the release’s first meeting – that is, day one of the development period.
+For feature plugins to be included in a release, they must be proposed during the kickoff of a release and be ready to merge at the beginning of the merge window.
 At that point, the release lead will review current feature plugins, and along with core developers, determine if they’re fully baked and ready for merging into core.